Prannessh2006/DSA/README.md

 Happy Coding! 🚀

 "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie

+---

+## 💼 About Me

+I'm a passionate developer and student leader exploring the intersection of **Data Science**, **Machine Learning**, and **Full-Stack Web Development**.

+This repository reflects my commitment to:
+- **Mastering core CS fundamentals** - A strong foundation in DSA and algorithms is essential for scalable software engineering
+- **Technical excellence** - Writing clean, well-documented, and efficient code
+- **Knowledge sharing** - Helping other students and aspiring developers learn through practical implementations

+### 🔗 Connect with Me

+- **LinkedIn**: [Prannessh2006](https://linkedin.com/in/prannessh2006) - Let's connect and discuss tech, AI, and entrepreneurship
+- **GitHub**: [@Prannessh2006](https://github.com/Prannessh2006) - Explore my other projects in ML, data science, and full-stack development
+- **Email**: prannessh@example.com - Feel free to reach out for collaborations

+### 📌 My Other Projects

+- **Data Science & Analytics**: Interactive dashboards and customer segmentation analysis
+- **AI & ML Initiatives**: Exploring RAG applications and LLM fine-tuning
+- **Full-Stack Development**: Building scalable web applications with modern tech stacks

+---

+**"Excellence is not a destination; it's a continuous journey of learning and growth."**